FAUGroup22/Group-Project-App/README.md

  * Bid Screen
      * The user will be able to actively bid on an item of their choice
 * Post Screen
     * The user can post and item for auction, set the price of the item, and time limit.
+This will be reused to edit items.
+* Purchased Screen
+    * The user will be able to see which items they have won with the highest bid and will be able to hit a pay now button that will bring up a payment api.
+* Items Screen
+    * The user will be able to see what items they have posted.

 ### 3. Navigation